Eauix/Super-Tux-Additions/Snow-Covering-Tileset/Readme.md

 * Some sound effects coming from custom powerups are really loud.
 This is an issue with the "play_sound()" function, which can't adjust the sound volume or pitch, nor modulate it based on the game audio settings.

+* When you hit the 5-coins silver block for the first time after opening the game, the game will freeze for a few miliseconds, as it will take some time to load the effect sprite.

 ## Credits:

 * Alzter